 Caffeine Informer has a searchable database of caffeine content in various drinks.
-Sixteen ounces of Starbuck Cold Brew has 200 mg, while other popular brands like Califia Farms has 160 mg and Bizzy’s has a whopping 750 mg.
+Sixteen ounces of Starbuck Cold Brew has 200 mg, while other popular brands like Califia Farms has 160 mg.
 By contrast, a Starbucks 16 oz.
 Americano has 225 mg.

 3. Cоld brеw coffee may be easier on your stomach